alpesis-web/atr/modeling/20140407-Data_Transformations.md

 ### 2. Square root transformation

+Some type of non-linearity in the data that can be somehow "compensated".
+The logarithmic and square root scaling are usually performed when the data is characterized by "bursts", i.e. the data is well grouped in low values, but some portion of it has relatively larger values.

 If input has negative values we cannot use the square root transformation unless a constant is added making all of them non negatives.

 ### 3. Arcsine transformation